 Gallarus Observatory is easily one of the top attractions along the famed Slea Head Drive.
 Happily, it’s easy to get to, and well maintained.
 From Dingle, it’s about 6km out along R559, and not far off of Slea Head Drive.
-It’s a bit tricky, as R559 makes a loop around the Oratory and church, but signs along the road will point the way.
+Signs along the road will point the way.

 In addition to the Oratory and Church, there is a Gallarus Castle.
 If you follow the local road west past the Oratory, you’ll come across the remains of the four-story, 15th Century tower castle in less than half a kilometer.
 Aside from the name and location, there is little connection with the Oratory.

-There is a Visitor’s Center for the Gallarus Oratory, which includes restrooms, a small café and gift shop, and a building with an audio-visual presentation on the archaeological heritage of the Dingle Peninsula.
-Note that the Oratory itself is not at the Visitor’s Center, but rather about 200m away, across a field.
+The Visitor’s Center includes a building with an audio-visual presentation on the Dingle Peninsula’s archaeological heritage.
+The Oratory is about 200m away, across a field.
 The site is administered by the Office of Public Works, and has a €5 admission fee.
-However, the Visitor’s Center is closed in the winter, and you don’t necessarily need to start your visit here.
+However, you don’t necessarily need to start your visit here.

-If you’d like to spend a little more time in the area, the bay that Gallarus Oratory overlooks has a beautiful stretch of sand called Ballinrannig Beach!
+If you have more time, the bay that Gallarus Oratory overlooks has a beautiful stretch of sand called Ballinrannig Beach!
 It’s just two kilometers away on R559, so why not?
-If you have a day or two to explore the Dingle Peninsula, you’ll find hotels and B&B accommodations throughout the region.
+If you have a day or two to explore the Dingle Peninsula, you’ll find hotels and B&Bs throughout the region.
 You just can’t stay at the Oratory.
 (We know.
 We wanted to, too!)

 Have You Been?